DigitalCampus/django-oppia/docs/install.rst

 * Run ``python manage.py migrate oppia`` and ``python manage.py migrate oppia.quiz`` to create the oppia models.

+* Run ``python manage.py collectstatic`` this will copy all the required javascript, images, css and other static files are copied to your `STATIC_ROOT`

 * Your OppiaMobile server should now be up and running: http://localhost:8000/oppia/

 * TODO: add info about running cron